 Loud sounds coming out of a refrigerator is one of our most popular customer calls.
 That means our technicians know just how to diagnose the problem and fix it.
-Call Capital Appliance Repair today!
-The #1 refrigerator repair.
+Call Capital Appliance Repair in Madison today!
+The #1 refrigerator repair service in Dane County!

 A noisy refrigerator is the worst.
 If the refrigerator in your house is a little noisier than it usually is there are a few easy place that you can look at while attempting to find a solution.
 There are several fans on a standard refrigerator that often create strange sounds.
 The appliance could also not be balanced too.
 Or you might have a compressor wearing out.
 If your refrigerator is much noisier when the ice maker is making ice, the sounds could be a broken a water valve.

 There are a few obvious things that should be checked.
 Like is the refrigerator filled too full?
 A refrigerator that is too might result in glass bottles and other food items to clink and clank together.
 This can create a lot of unpleasant sounds inside of the refrigerator that’s not ideal because the refrigerator is running and creating a minor vibration.